lbechberger/ML4NLP/doku_in_progress.md

 ### Specification of parameters
 The values of the parameters introduced above are fixed as follows.
 Note that they are mostly chosen arbitrarily.

-The dataset consists of 980 user profiles.
+The dataset consists of 990 user profiles.
 Each user is interested in three of these subcategories, which provide five news articles each to define a user profile.
 That gives a total of 15 articles to describe the interest of a user.
 Apart from that, there are also 6 positive and 192 negative classification example articles per user which can later be used for training, validation and testing of the classifier.

 ### Splitting up the dataset

 As the dataset is auto-generated, it is big (theoretically limited only by the size of Wikinews/amount of article there), so the use of cross-validation doesn't seem necessary for creating our classifier.
-The same argument counts against the usage of the same data for training, and validation test.
-As there is a lot of data present in the set, we use different parts of the set for training, validation and test.
+The same argument counts against the usage of the same data for training, validation and test.
+As there is a lot of data present in the set, we use different parts of the set for training, validation and testing.
 Nevertheless, the division of the dataset needs additional consideration.
-In class, we discussed the example of splitting up the dataset for summarization: there should be some articles that are not known for the classifier during training.
+In class, we discussed the example of splitting up the dataset for summarization: there should be some articles that are not known by the classifier during training.
 We do same for our classifier for news recommendation.
 *dataset_splitting.py* splits the dataset provided by *dataset_generation.py* into data for training, validation and test.
 In order to provide some unknown data for validation and testing, a certain number of news articles is randomly chosen from all articles present in the dataset.
-The numbers are defined by the parameters *n_validation_articles* and *n_test_articles* of the method *split_dataset()*.
+The numbers are defined by the parameters *n_validation_articles* (which we set to 10) and *n_test_articles* (which we set to 5) of the method *split_dataset()*.
 Users that have one of those articles in their profile data or their positive or negative samples are selected for validation or testing data.
 Users that include articles chosen for validation as well as articles chosen for testing are discarded, the rest of them are selected for training data.
+The final dataset consists of 790 users in the training data, 157 in the validation data and 43 in the test data.
 The splitted dataset is saved in the file *splitted_dataset.pickle*.